Trump says he took the Fifth in New York civil investigation - KESQ

 As vociferous as Trump has been in defending himself in written statements and on the rally stage, legal experts said answering questions in a deposition was risky because anything he said could potentially be used against him in a parallel criminal investigation by the Manhattan district attorney.
 The Fifth Amendment protects people from being compelled to be witnesses against themselves in a criminal case.

-Also, if the attorney general’s investigation leads to a civil case against Trump and it went to trial, jurors could be told that he invoked his protection against self-incrimination.
+If the attorney general’s investigation leads to a civil case against Trump and it went to trial, jurors could be told he invoked his protection against self-incrimination.

 New York University law professor Stephen Gillers said he was surprised that Trump had done so, given his previous experience with depositions, a legal term for sworn testimony that’s not given in court.